SommerAntje/sommerantje.github.io/contents/en/blog/deploy-nuxt-app-to-github-pages.md

 This workflow enables me to deploy a static site to GitHub Pages with [Static Site Generators](https://jamstack.org/generators/) and also creates a new gh-pages branch automatically, as soon as the corresponding action has been executed.

-To set up a workflow for my muxt project I had to create a **cd.yml** file inside of my repository like the following
+To set up a workflow for my nuxt project I had to create a **cd.yml** file inside of my repository like the following

 <inline-code>/.github/workflows/cd.yml</inline-code>